GageLappin119/COT-4500-as3/README.md

 # COT-4500-as3
-# COT-4500-As2

-Contains implementations of numerical algorithms from Chapter 3.
+Contains implementations of numerical algorithms from Chapter 5.
-Also contains the assignment pdf with solutions written out by hand alongside program output

 ## Directory Structure